This list will help you find a home for just about any donation!

 What can be donated?
 See the following list of ideas for donating your clean, usable household items, furniture, or clothes, medical equipment, groceries and food, religious items, electronics and vehicles.

-St. Francis Parish Annual Rummage Sale happens for three days every June in School Gym hosted by St. Francis Altar Society.
-During that week in June Drop off your donations, clean and in good repair, at the School Gym.
+St. Francis Parish Annual Rummage Sale happens for three days every June at St. Francis Parish hosted by St. Francis Altar Society.
+During that week in June Drop off your donations, clean and in good repair.
 Rummage Sale Items We Need: We are looking for clothing, shoes, house wares, toys, sporting goods, books and tools.
 Items we Do Not accept: Please no computers, televisions, encyclopedias, condensed books, bed pillows, stuffed animals, sofas or broken/soiled items.
 Volunteer to help here.
 Or, learn more here!

 Donation of Religious Items: